Collaborative Initiative for Paediatric HIV Education and Research (CIPHER)

 Setting a global policy research agenda for paediatric and adolescent HIV

 Achieving the Joint United Nations Programme on HIV/AIDS (UNAIDS) 90-90-90 targets by 2020 will remain an aspirational goal unless efforts to fill vital gaps in the HIV response for children and adolescents are intensified.
-At a policy level, CIPHER works to guide and promote targeted research – in particular, that which improves HIV programme implementation through an improved understanding of “what works” for children and adolescents – to inform policy and programmatic decision making for a more efficient and impactful response for these groups.
+Through identifying research priorities and funding key research, publications and advocacy, CIPHER works to build the evidence-base needed to inform policy and programmatic decision making for a more efficient and impactful response.

 CIPHER and the World Health Organization have developed global prioritized research agendas for children and adolescents affected by HIV to help focus future research and funding to inform policy and programming and ensure better outcomes for these populations.